-Given our expectation of broadly stable net debt (following the call and repayment of the €1.5 billion hybrid in April) and neutral free cash flow for Veolia, the group's ability to maintain its leverage (FFO/net debt) largely unchanged comes from its operating cash flow evolution.
-The group's profitability is mostly predicated on the continued successful execution of its cost-saving programme, which has, in earlier years, more than offset the pressures stemming from weak price indexation and subdued industrial production in Europe (as Exhibit 10 shows).
-The execution of this programme was the main driver behind the 2.7% EBITDA growth (at constant foreign exchange) reported in 2017.
+Given our expectation of broadly stable net debt and neutral free cash flow, Veolia's ability to maintain its leverage (FFO/net debt) largely unchanged, comes from its operating cash flow evolution.
+The group's profitability is mostly predicated on the continued successful execution of its cost-saving programme, which has, in earlier years, more than offset the pressures stemming from weak price indexation and subdued industrial production in Europe (see Exhibit 10).
+Delivery of this programme was the main driver behind the 7.3% EBITDA growth (at constant foreign exchange) reported in 2018.

-Exhibit 10 EBITDA growth continues to be driven by cost savings (in € million)
+Exhibit 9 EBITDA growth continues to be driven by cost savings (in € million)

 EBITDA excluding IFRIC 12 impact.
 Sources: Company reports, Moody's Investors Service